 Java is a full-featured general-purpose programming language that is used for developing platform-independent software (applications) running on desktop computers, mobile devices, and servers.

-Java is simple, object-oriented, distributed, interpreted, secure, robust, architecture neutral, portable, high performance, multithreaded, and dynamic programming language.
+It is a simple, object-oriented, distributed, interpreted, secure, robust, architecture neutral, portable, high performance, multithreaded, and dynamic programming language.

 From the beginning, Java attracted programmers to own because programmers can run Java programs from a web server.
 Such programs are called applets.

-Therefore, Java is now very popular for developing applications on Web servers.
-These applications process data, perform computations, and generate dynamic Web pages.
+Therefore, Java technology is now very popular for developing applications on Web servers.
+These applications process data, perform computations and generate dynamic Web pages.

 Note: Platform means any hardware or software environment in which a program runs.
 Since Java supports a runtime environment, it is called a platform.

 In this section, we will know the history of Java that is very interesting.
 In 1990, Sun Microsystems Inc. (US) imagined a project to develop software for consumer electronic devices that could be controlled by a remote.

 Initially, this project was named Stealth Project but later its name was changed to Green Project.